jackc/pgx/README.md

 * JSON and JSONB support
 * Maps inet and cidr PostgreSQL types to net.IPNet
 * Large object support
+* Null mapping to Null* struct or pointer to pointer.

 ## Performance